XarwinM/competence_estimation/README.md

 <img src="media/conceptual.png">

-For a quick start take a look at the [Demo-Notebook](demo.ipynb) (make sure to install the packages as described below).
+For a quick start, take a look at the [Demo-Notebook](demo.ipynb) and make sure to install the packages described below.

 This repository contains the code for the article [Finding Competence Regions in Domain Generalization](https://openreview.net/forum?id=TSy0vuwQFN).